About this project

 Stephen Lee

-Stephen Lee is a Research Project Manager at Pūrangakura and a driving force behind the Wai Ora Kāinga Ora kaupapa.
-With a Bachelor of Engineering (Mechanical Engineering ) and more than two and a half decades worth of experience in the water, dairy and energy sectors, Stephen brings significant expertise in engineering, project management and systems design to his role.
+Stephen Lee is a Research Project Manager at Pūrangakura for the Wai Ora Kāinga Ora kaupapa.
+With a Bachelor of Engineering (Mechanical Engineering) and more than two and a half decades of experience in the water, dairy and energy sectors, Stephen brings significant expertise in engineering, project management and systems design to his role.
 Stephen has worked closely with hāpori to deliver compliant drinking water solutions to marae and papakāinga.
-His work is grounded in kaupapa Māori research and driven by a bold vision for housing justice, mana motuhake, and thriving kāinga.
-At Pūrangakura, he partners with whānau, hapū and iwi to reimagine housing futures, weaving together strategy, innovation, and Indigenous knowledge.
+His work is grounded in kaupapa Māori and driven by a passion for water regeneration, housing justice and mana motuhake.
+At Pūrangakura, he partners with whānau, hapū and iwi to reimagine housing futures, weaving together strategy, innovation and Indigenous knowledge.

 Kāinga Partners